 After Enya had received her adult name, lord Vidar gave her a little castle by the sea to live in and rule.
 From above it looked like a weird nest clinging to the bare rock and was easy to find.

-Violet dragon flew around it in a wide curve before landing.
-Seeing him people of the castle hurried to prepare for the arrival of the high guest the best they could in such a short time.
+The violet dragon flew around it in a wide curve before landing.
+Seeing him, people of the castle hurried to prepare for the arrival of the high guest the best they could in such a short time.

 The air of the small, thickly carpeted room was filled with a strong smell of herbs.
 A sad healer turned his face to Elai as he entered.
 A lot of sleepless nights left their mark on that face.
 The healer didn’t say anything, just spread his hands in a helpless gesture and left the room.